How Prevent Cataracts Naturally

-Your behavior and attitude towards life is very important to prevent, stop, or even cure cataracts.
+Your behavior and attitude towards life is very important to help to prevent cataracts.
 Keep the following in mind:

 - Practice “eye relaxation”.
-Do this for a half hour by looking at a plant, a green leaf, a green and peaceful field in a serene interior state.
+Do this for a half hour by looking at calming nature scenes

 Natural medicine says that that cataracts are caused by a poor diet and diseases that cause tension in the eye muscles.
-This is because cataracts are more common in diabetics and smokers and do not affect all of the elderly population.
+This is because cataracts are more common in diabetics and smokers and don’t affect all of the elderly population.
 All of this makes the lens lack blood and nutrient irrigation.
-For the prevention of cataracts, a proper diet with many nutrients and exercise is ideal to help fight muscle tension.
+To help to prevent cataracts, a proper diet with many nutrients and exercise is ideal to help fight muscle tension.

-- Honey is a known ally in the prevention of cataracts.
+- Honey is a known ally to help to prevent cataracts.
 Apply pure honey (unrefined) to your eye.
-It is antibiotic and helps clean it and its nutrition.
+It is antibiotic and helps clean it and its nutrition

-- A cayenne or euphrasia infusion a day slows down the development of the disease.
+- A cayenne or euphrasia infusion a day can slow down the development of the disease

-- Boil chamomile (25 grams), elderberry (30 grams), a potato, half a cucumber, and linseed (15 grams) in a liter of water.
+- Boil chamomile (1 oz), elderberry (1 oz), a potato, half a cucumber, and linseed (0.6 oz) in a liter of water.
 Apply compresses to your eyes.